paumazcu/rotacions-pyrene/README.md

 This is a simple Streamlit app (in catalan) for automating the rotations needed in Pyrene Summer Camp.
+The app can be found at the link [rotacions-pyrene.streamlit.app](https://rotacions-pyrene.streamlit.app/).

 The app consists in a simple form with 2 parts:
   - In the first part the user needs to input of a number between 1 and 6 (week num) and then input the names of the instructors separated by commas.
 Then it returns a schedule with tasks and the names distributed randomly following some restrictions.
 Furthermore it returns the count of tasks for each monitor and a link button to download the schedule as a excel file in case the user wants to modify the schedule manually.